senaite/senaite.core/bika/lims/tests/doctests/IDServer.rst

     >>> ar.getId()
     'WB-AAA2'

-Now generate 8 more ARs to force the alpha segment to change
+Now generate 8 more ARs to force the alpha segment to change:

     >>> for num in range(8):
     ...     ar = create_analysisrequest(client, request, values, service_uids)
     >>> ar.getId()